DLaMott/SQLiteDatabase/README.md

 ## Running

-Navigate to the dirctory of the created .jar.
+Navigate to the directory of the created .jar.
 Ensure project.db and CSC289DatabaseTest-1.0.jar are in the same folder

 Once in the correct directory enter java -jar CSC289DatabaseTest-1.0.jar